How to make Hard Seltzer with a kit

 lime mint seltzer

-We trust you've sourced a seltzer kit and have read the instructions - take our guidance with the knowledge we've done a bit of brewing and that sometimes manufacturer's instructions are not handy enough for the real world.
+We trust you've sourced a seltzer kit and have read the instructions.
+Take our guidance below with the knowledge we've done a bit of brewing and that sometimes manufacturer's instructions aren't handy enough for the real world.

 1. Heat 2.5 gallons of water in a large pot.
 You can do this on the stove or use a gas burner.

-2. While heating, add 4 pounds of corn sugar to the kettle and stir until dissolved.
+2. While heating, add 4 pounds of corn sugar (dextrose) to the kettle and stir until dissolved.

 3. Bring this solution to the boil for 10 minutes.

 4. Cool the mixture.
-When the 10 minute boil is finished, cool the sugar solution to approximately 70°F as rapidly as possible.
-Beer brewers will often use an immersion chiller at this point, or you can place the brew kettle in an ice bath in your sink or wash tub.
+When the 10 minute boil is finished, cool the sugar solution to approximately 70°F (21°C) as rapidly as possible.
+Beer brewers will often use an immersion chiller at this point, or you can place the brew kettle in an ice bath in your sink.

-5. Sanitize your fermenting equipment, especially the drum (we love to use sodium percarbonate).
-While the sugar solution cools, sanitize your fermenting equipment – fermenter, lid or stopper, airlock and any stirring spoons or funnels.
+5. Sanitize your fermenting equipment (we love to use sodium percarbonate).
+Sanitize the fermenter, lid, airlock, and any spoons.

-7. Add more cold water as needed to bring the volume to 5 gallons which is about 23 litres give or take.
+7. Add more cold water as needed to bring the volume to 5 gallons (approx 23 litres).

-9. Add your yeast once the temperature of the sugar solution is between 50° and 80°F. This is called pitching yeast - the key part of which is making sure your sugar 'wort' is cold enough to not kill the yeast.
-This part may sound scary but it's pretty simple.
+9. Add your yeast once the temperature of the sugar solution is between 60° and 80°F. This is called pitching yeast.
+It is critical the liquid is cool enough not to kill the yeast.

-10. Seal the fermenter drum tightly, and add your airlock/stopper as needed.
+10. Seal the fermenter drum tightly and add your airlock.

-• 24 hours after pitching the yeast, dissolve the contents of one yeast nutrient packet in a small amount of water and add directly to the fermenter drum
+• 24 hours after pitching: Dissolve one nutrient packet in water and add to fermenter.

-• 48 hours after pitching the yeast add the second packet of yeast nutrient directly to the fermenter.
+• 48 hours after pitching: Add the second nutrient packet.

 brands of seltzer

-Ready to make your own seltzer?
+Ready to make your own?
 Here's a popular kit that's available for order on Amazon:

-Here's a great video tutorial that you can also follow to make your own selzter.
-Raspberry flavour?
+Here's a great video tutorial that you can also follow to make your own seltzer (Raspberry flavour?).

 Adding Salt to Beer Brews (& making Gose)